Liujianfu/Angular.SidebarWithSlidingPane/README.md

 ng-pane
 ===================================
 Angular library for Docking Bar and Sliding panes.
-No JQuery needed.
 An angular directive with which you can create a side bar with sliding panes. the side bar can be floated left /right side
 #release: lastest version 0.0.1